| |

 the deck with Popeye, you'll fondly rediscover the 50's rock and roll style,

+then you're jamming around the campfire.
 A very unusual album, banjo players, guitar pickers and acoustic music

 enthusiasts in general will find this CD to be immensely enjoyable, inspiring,